NOAA-OWP/topmodel/params/README.md

 ## Usage
 1) Edit the workflow_hand_twi_giuh.env file.
 This file contains all parameters for the runs, including the HUC06 number, path to the hydrofabrics, and environmental variabels for TAUDEM and gdal
-2) Run:
+2) In command prompt:

 conda activate params
 source workflow_hand_twi_giuh.sh

 # Data Requirements:
-hydrofabrics if the TWI histogram per basin will be created The HUC06 of the area covered by the watershed
+hydrofabrics if the TWI and width function histogram per basin will be created The HUC06 of the area covered by the watershed
-If the polygons in the hydrofabric covers multiple HUC06, all HUC06 can be specified in the "workflow_hand_twi_giuh.env" file
+If the polygons in the hydrofabric covers multiple HUC06, all HUC06 should be specified in the "workflow_hand_twi_giuh.env" file

 ## Open source licensing info